IMetherlence/dsi25-proj3/README.md

 # To Do List for Project 3:
 ## Coding Section:
 Define Problem Statement

+### Problem Statement
+Alcoholics vs Smoking

+We are a medical rehabilitation center

 Who are we presenting to?
 What are we trying to achieve?
 How do we achieve the goal?